Last updated on January 12th, 2025 at 12:59 pm

 The Village of Howth

-On your way, you’ll pass by the Howth Market, which was closed during my weekday visit.
+On your way to the start of the walk, you’ll pass through the pretty harbour village of Howth.
+Near the train station is Howth Market, which was closed during my weekday visit.
 But on the weekends it’s open from 9:00 am – 6:00 pm.
 There are stalls that offer fresh local produce, artisanal goods, and gift items.
-The coffee shop, Bodega, adjacent to the market was open, however, and I suggest stopping in there for a warm drink before embarking on the cliff walk.

 You can also walk down the pier passing seafood restaurant after seafood restaurant.
-I’m ashamed to admit, that I didn’t eat any seafood while in Howth.
+I’m ashamed to admit that I didn’t eat any seafood while in Howth.
 So, I don’t have any recommendations, other than to say they all looked delicious and you probably can’t go wrong.

 From the edge of the pier, you’ll look out onto Ireland’s Eye, a small island home to a variety of birds and an ancient church.
 I thought the pier might connect to the other side of the inlet where the boats are floating, I was wrong.
 So you’ll double back and take a left to walk along the harbor and through the town.